Harsha26dut/Synchronous_FIFO_RTL_to_STA/README.md

 # Example Yosys commands used:
 yosys -p "read_verilog rtl/fifo.sv; synth -top fifo; write_verilog synthesis/fifo_netlist.v"

-### 1. Prerequisites

-You must have the following tools installed and accessible on your path (preferably in a Linux environment like WSL or Docker):
-* Yosys
-* OpenSTA
-* A Standard Cell Library (e.g., sky130 or any library used for your analysis). *Note: The timing analysis here assumes a basic/generic library for demonstration.*

-### 3. Static Timing Analysis

 Execute the commands found in [`sta/commands.tcl`](sta/commands.tcl) by running the OpenSTA tool.
 This script loads the necessary design components (netlist, library, SDC) and generates the timing reports.